raiden-network/raiden-service-bundle/README.md

  - A 'purger' service will run once a day, removing inactive users from global rooms to save disk space and processing performance.
-  Additionally if necessary it will restart the ``synapse`` service to fetch an up-to-date whitelist of servers.
+ - If necessary it will restart the ``synapse`` service to fetch an up-to-date whitelist of servers.

 ## Known issues